areenberg/RelSys/README.md

 # RelSys (Not up to date)
-RelSys is a tool for evaluating a multiclass system of M/M/c/c queues that are connected *only* through customer relocations (i.e. customers that are transferred to an alternative queue instead of being rejected from the system).
+RelSys is a tool for evaluating a system of queues with finite capacity and multiple classes of customers.
+The queues are connected, but *only* through customer relocations (i.e. customers that are transferred to an alternative queue instead of being rejected from the system).
 The tool is written in C++ and currently employs two different approaches for evaluating the system.
-The first is a heuristic mathematical model, which is based on a continuous-time Markov chain, and the second is a discrete-event simulation.
-The setup of the system is the same in both cases, but each approach comes with different methods for evaluating the system and viewing the results.
+The first (`RelocEvaluation`) is a heuristic mathematical model, which is based on a continuous-time Markov chain, and the second (`RelocSimulation`) is a discrete-event simulation.
+The input is the same in both cases, but each approach comes with different methods for evaluating the system and viewing the results.

 # Table of contents